Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

 In this subsection, we demonstrate how PDFs of waiting times between the states can be derived from event data.
-As proposed in~\autoref{sec:gaussians}, PDFs will be represented in a form of GMMs.
+As discussed in~\autoref{sec:full_analysis}, PDFs will be represented in continuous and discrete forms.

+Once waiting times for a pair of process states have been collected by \autoref{alg:stochastic:matrix:discovery}, the corresponding time distribution can be derived in a discrete form or in a form of a GMM.

+The discrete time distributions can be built from normalized histograms.
+For the event logs analyzed in this paper, we build histograms where each bin corresponds to an hour-wise timestamp.

-Once waiting times for a pair of process states have been collected by \autoref{alg:stochastic:matrix:discovery}, the corresponding time distribution is derived in the form of a GMM.
-We do so by first approximating the data using a Kernel Density Estimator (KDE)\footnote{We used \url{https://www.statsmodels.org/stable/} and \url{https://scipy.org/} for KDE and curve fitting.} with a Gaussian kernel to build a smooth and general representation of the PDF.
+The GMM is inferred by approximating the data, using a Kernel Density Estimator (KDE)\footnote{We used \url{https://www.statsmodels.org/stable/} and \url{https://scipy.org/} for KDE and curve fitting.} with a Gaussian kernel to build a smooth and general representation of the PDF.